American homes are shrinking. One recent survey found that home sizes reduced almost 2% between March 2021 and 2022.

 Placing a TV above a fireplace is a style decision not to be taken lightly.
 While the placement is generally safe, some serious safety concerns must be considered.
 Weigh the pros and cons before deciding if this decor option is right for you.

 - If your fireplace is electric, you already have outlets available

 - You have a common focal point

 - Soot, smoke, and heat can negatively affect the TV

 - You may have to mount a smaller than the desired TV

-If unsure, spend time browsing fireplace products online to see if any seem suitable for your needs and speak to a fireplace supplier about your idea to get their professional opinion.
+If unsure, spend time browsing fireplace products online to see if any seem suitable for your needs and speak to our experts about your idea to get their professional opinion.

 TV Over Fireplace: The Solution You’ve Been Seeking

 TV-mounted fireplaces are an excellent solution for people renovating, building, or living in more compact houses.

 From small-footprint single-family homes to condos and even tiny homes, a TV-mounted fireplace allows you to stay warm, stay entertained, and keep the romantic atmosphere of a roaring fire.
 Of course, you must remember the caveats when choosing this type of fireplace: electric is best and invest in sturdy hardware and professional installation.